Investa-Farm/InvestaFarm/README.md

-# Investa Farm ETH Safari Hackathon
+# Investa Farm Project Description

 Main site can be found at: https://investafarm.com/